hmarthinsen/coactor/README.md

 - The simplest solution is to protect each queue with a mutex, blocking access from multiple threads simultaneously.
 - Another solution is to have some sort of lock-free multiple producer, single consumer (MPSC) queue.

+### Runtime implementation

+The runtime is the object that owns all the actors and schedulers.
+When an actor wants to spawn another actor, it calls a method on the runtime object to spawn the new actor.
+The method inserts the new actor into an appropriate scheduler so that it can begin execution.